Skip to main content

 • In the USA, seasonal influenza activity is low.

-• In the European Union/European Economic Area (EU/EEA), influenza activity has returned to low or baseline levels in all countries.
+• In the European Union/European Economic Area (EU/EEA), influenza activity is at low levels.

 RSV